Milan James Kubic (1927-2020) Papers

 Scope and Contents

-The Milan Kubic collection fills 25 boxes and spans the years 1948-2017.
+The Milan Kubic collection fills 25 boxes, with 30.1 megabytes of born-digital files, and spans the years 1948-2017.
 Included are biographical materials, correspondence, photographs, floppy disks, newspaper and magazine clippings, interview transcripts, notes and research, written work, notebooks, legal-sized items, and oversized items.

 The biographical materials are arranged in a rough chronological order and contain various documents between 1948-1958.
 This section includes records from Kubic’s stay in a German displaced persons camp, notes from his Northwestern University classes, and address books for foreign correspondents from his years working at Newsweek.